 Dialogue Scene: Write an interesting conversation between two people that reveals something about the characters.
 You can give a one sentence description of each character, but please include only essential details.
 Do not write back story.
 Write a maximum of two pages in screenwriting format.
 (Save as a pdf and upload to tischfilmandtv.slideroom.com.)

-Concept: Describe one concept for a feature-length script, narrative, or documentary that you would like to develop.
+Describe one concept for a feature-length script, narrative film, or documentary that you would like to develop.
 Write no more than one page, typed, double-spaced.
 (Save as a pdf and upload to tischfilmandtv.slideroom.com.)

-Photograph: Include one passport-sized photograph of yourself (upload to tischfilmandtv.slideroom.com).
-Please upload this item first when you reach the media page in Slideroom.
+Photograph: Include a photograph of yourself (upload to tischfilmandtv.slideroom.com).

 All components of your creative portfolio must be submitted at tischfilmandtv.slideroom.com.
 Our online portal offers additional instructions for submitting work.
 For technical assistance, please contact: email@example.com.